Form SSA-44 Instructions

 How Form SSA-44 works

-IRMAA (also known as Income-Related Monthly Adjustment Amount) is an increase in Medicare premiums based on income.
+IRMAA (also known as Income-Related Monthly Adjustment Amount) is an increase in Medicare premiums based on income level.
 In other words, the United States government uses your tax returns to determine whether you should pay more for Medicare than the standard premium.
 If IRMAA applies, you pay an additional surcharge for both Medicare Part B and Part D.

 If your income tax returns reflect a higher modified adjusted gross income (MAGI), you’ll receive a letter known as an “Initial Determination Notice.”
 The Social Security Administration usually sends these notices in advance of the following year.